pubnub/pubnub-flex-history/README.md

 # pubnub-flex-history
-A Javascript History wrapper for flexible history calls.
+A Javascript History wrapper for flexible history calls, automatically handling any paging.
 In all the methods, an unix epoch timestamp or a PubNub 17 digit timetoken can be provided where timetokens are expected.

 ## Include